CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 ### View Devices with the Most EVPN-related Alarms
 <!-- vale on -->

-Switches experiencing a large number of EVPN alarms may indicate a configuration or performance issue that needs further investigation.
+Switches experiencing a large number of EVPN alarms can indicate a configuration or performance issue that needs further investigation.
 You can view the switches sorted by the number of EVPN alarms and then use the Switches card workflow or the Events|Alarms card workflow to gather more information about possible causes for the alarms.

 {{<tabs "View EVPN events">}}